-NETHER, curated by Matthias Girardi [Cage Suburbia, Weightausend], is a micro-label (the definition comes from Matthias himself) that started back in May 2017 releasing a two-track miniCD per month, each one produced by different artists and featuring a peculiar Weightausend rework of one of the original tunes: NETHER0001 by Holy Similaun surfaced few weeks ago, officially starting the EP series.
+NETHER, curated by Matthias Girardi [Cage Suburbia, Weightausend], is a micro-label (the definition comes from Matthias himself) that started back in May 2017 releasing a two-track miniCD per month, each one produced by different artists and featuring a peculiar Weightausend rework of one of the original tunes: NETHER0001 by Holy Similaun surfaced a few weeks ago, officially starting the EP series.
 Actually, Infdev / Dead Patterns was preceded by NETHER0000 recorded by Girardi in May 2016, who back in those days was most definitely defining the overall Nether concept.
-Today, we’re glad to share with you NETHER0010 by the Turin-based youngster Francesco Guiot, marking here its first release up to this day.
-Called ‘Enlist / Inlets‘, and featuring an Enlist Version by Weigthausend, the EP presents two pieces of Pure Data generated music – the famous open source visual programming language for multimediablock -, whose patches’ sound patterns have later been executed, recorded and mixed.
-The release date is scheduled tomorrow June the 28th, when you would be able to buy the miniCD on bandcamp.
-Going on reading instead you can hear each track separetely and read a dedicated technical commentary.
+Today, we’re glad to share with you NETHER0010 by the Turin-based youngster GUIOT, marking here its first release up to this day.
+Called ‘Enlist / Inlets‘, and featuring an Enlist Version by Weigthausend, the EP presents two pieces of Pure Data generated music – the famous open-source visual programming language for multimediablock -, whose patches’ sound patterns have later been executed, recorded and mixed.
+The release date is scheduled tomorrow June the 28th when you would be able to buy the miniCD on Bandcamp.
+Going on reading instead you can hear each track separately and read a dedicated technical commentary.
 Have fun!

 These days just about all electronic music is made using software, but with artificial barriers between the people creating the software algorithms and the people making the music [via].